raspberrypioneer/AcornBoulderDash/README.md

 # BBC/Electron Boulder Dash enhancements and utilities

 This repository includes the following:
-- Enhanced version of the Boulder Dash game (6502 assembler and build programs) which allows new caves to be played.
-The caves and difficulty levels from the original game are also supported.
+- An enhanced version of the Boulder Dash game (6502 assembler and build programs) which allows new caves to be played.
+The caves and difficulty levels from the original game is maintained.
-- Addition of the new Boulder Dash 2 elements, slime and growing wall to support that version of the game
+- Addition of Boulder Dash 2 elements, slime and growing wall to support that version of the game.
-- Addition of bomb element, zero-gravity and non-steelwall borders in the homebrew '+1' version
+- Addition of bomb element, zero-gravity and non-steelwall borders in the homebrew '+1' version.
+- All versions (Boulder Dash 1, 2, 3, +1, Arno Dash 1) are playable from a single SSD.
 - Cave file generator which creates caves from Boulder Dash cave format files (BDCFFs) developed by fans of the game.
-- Cave editor to load and edit caves or create completely new ones
+- Cave editor to load and edit caves or create completely new ones.
-- Sprite editor to change the game sprites and tiles
+- Sprite editor to change the game sprites and tiles.
 - Sprite set decoder for converting bytes into their sprite tiles and displaying the results.

 More information about this project can be found at: [Stardot: More Boulder Dash!](https://stardot.org.uk/forums/viewtopic.php?t=28372)